 As Adesewa entered her father’s compound, she saw a middle aged woman dressed in white apparel and holding a white staff speaking with her mother.
 The woman was tall, slim and fair in complexion, and with long hair.

 As soon as the two women saw her, they kept quiet.
 Adesewa greeted then and took her pot of water into her mother’s hut.
 As she wondered who the old woman might be, her mother entered into the hut, looking worried.

-“Mother, who was that woman and what was she doing here?”
+“Mother, who is that woman and what is she doing here?”
 Adesewa asked.

-“That was Efunwunmi, the village priestess.”
+“That is Efunwunmi, the village priestess.”
 She replied.

-“What was she doing here?’
+“What is she doing here?’
 Adesewa asked curiously.